semeif/MTRSsetup/README.md

 New:
 -	Room List Creation and Room assignment
 -	Pick from available Room Lists and assign new meeting room
+-	Works now with MicrosoftTeams PowerShell module 2.0.0 If you are using Microsoft Teams PowerShell Module older than 2.0.0 you need to remove the comment (#) in line 282, in lines 295-302 and line 308-316

 # First draft of German/English version available: